WolfyScript/WolfyScript/README.md

 #### :gear:  Projects

 ##### Minecraft plugins/mods:
-Plugins/Mods designed to extend customizability and make content creation easier.
+Plugins/Mods designed to extend customizability and make content creation easier
-* CustomCrafting - Makes it easier to create complex custom recipes for Minecraft.
+* CustomCrafting - Makes it easier to create complex custom recipes for Minecraft
-* WolfyUtils     - API that makes it easier to create in-game GUIs, and provides common utilities.
+* scafall - An API to create multiplatform plugins/mods that work across Spigot and Sponge
+* viewportl - A one if its kind reactive GUI framework for Minecraft across multiple platforms

 ##### Other Projects:
 * HOCON Dataformat Jackson - HOCON dataformat support for the Jackson JSON library